Provost and Senior Vice President

 At UO, he was the inaugural executive director of the Phil and Penny Knight Campus for Accelerating Scientific Impact, where he led the design and construction process for several new scientific research buildings slated to open in spring 2020, for establishing governance and educational policies for the new campus, and for initiating and supporting new graduate internship and entrepreneurship programs.
 His past roles include: director of the Institute of Ecology and Evolution; head of the Department of Biology; associate vice president for research; and special advisor to President Michael H. Schill.

 He received a bachelor’s degree in biology from Reed College in 1986, a master’s of science in evolutionary biology from the University of Chicago in 1988, his PhD from the University of Chicago in 1991, and was a National Institutes of Health postdoctoral fellow at the University of Wisconsin, Madison.

 As the chief academic officer for the university, the provost provides leadership for matters that affect academic programs, research, and outreach involving faculty members, students, and staff members.
 The provost oversees the quality of programs of instruction and research through collaborative work with vice presidents, academic deans, vice provosts, and numerous other units related to the university.
 Additionally, the provost is responsible for overseeing academic and budgetary planning and priorities.

-The provost is accountable to the president of the university and, in his or her absence, acts on behalf of the president.
+The provost reports to the president of the university and, in his absence, acts on behalf of the president.
 As chief academic officer, the provost serves as the spokesperson for academic matters at the university.